newsbubbles/tooler_chat/README.md

 - Associate MCP servers with agents as plugins
 - Save and organize chat sessions
 - User authentication and session management
+- Advanced logging and debugging system with web interface

 ## Tech Stack